autonity/docs.autonity.org/content/docs/glossary/_index.md

 ## currency pair
 Two currencies valued against one another with a quotation and pricing structure based on quoting one currency against the other.
 A currency pair consists of a base currency (listed first) and a quote currency (listed second).
 The currency pair expresses the amount of quote currency required to buy one unit of the base currency.

-For example, in the currency pair `JPY/USD 0.0074`, `1` Japanese Yen will trade for `0.0074` US dollars.
+For example, in the currency pair `JPY-USD 0.0074`, `1` Japanese Yen will trade for `0.0074` US dollars.

 ## data oracle
 An off-chain data feed service that provides data to a [blockchain](/glossary/#blockchain).
 An oracle data service is considered a secure and reliable source of information on the blockchain and may be used in on-chain logic execution.
 For example, a price data feed.
 See also [Autonity Oracle Server (AOS)](/glossary/#autonity-oracle-server-oas)